wbevans/sfeats/README.md

 - Unit tests to validate data from service providers
 - Route data provided by [BingMapsRESTToolkit](https://github.com/microsoft/BingMapsRESTToolkit).
 Originally, I implemented the solution using their DistanceMatrixRequest, however, once I added unit tests and compared the values to what was returned by typing directly into Bing Maps, I found the values differed significantly.
 I then switched to using RouteRequests instead.
 This led to performance issues as I had to make a single call for every address.
 However, I was ultimately able to break apart the request by batching the requests as different waypoints on the same route, and calling them all asynchronously.
 - In order to not reveal my BingMaps API key, I chose to use Azure KeyVault.
+- Using Newtonsoft for json libraries for easier decoding of double values in json formatted with quotation marks.

 ## Limitations
 As this is a coding exercise that is intended to be a 3 hour exercise, there were several features that I ran out of time to properly implement.
 This is a list of some of those items: